Artist’s Statement

 What my art centers on | web sitenews | Q&A | Portfolio/Exhibits | Notes on approaches

-download pdf ART CV 2024 S Calhoun resume
+download pdf ART CV 2024 S Calhoun

 To steep ourselves in a subject-matter we have first to plunge into it.— John Dewey